 Churches and Attractions "Kiti Today":

 The chapel of St. Thomas is located in the cemetery area.
-It is a two-room building that dates back to the late 19th century.
+A building that dates back to the late 19th century.
 Finally, the chapel of Archangel Michael built in the 19th century.

 It is worth noting that in 2001 a new elementary school started to function in the community, while the Gymnasium was built and started operating in 1991.
 Finally, since 2003, Kiti Industrial District operates in the community.